mvolkmann/blog/src/neovim.md

 Pressing `shift-tab` does not move focus to the previous section.
 To move to a specific section press its number.

+To see the key mappings that apply to the section that currently has focus, press `?`.

 To move down and up within a section, use the `j` and `k` keys or the down and up arrow keys.